-Texas gusts topple 18-wheeler; Arkansas tornado destroys at least 3 homes
+Gusts in Texas, Arkansas topple trucks along interstates; Arkansas tornado destroys at least 3 homes

+Strong winds in Arkansas and Texas reportedly flipped over trucks along highways between Friday evening and Saturday morning, according to reports.

-Strong winds in Texas reportedly flipped an 18-wheeler on its side in Dallas County during a severe thunderstorm that blew through the region Friday.
+In Texas, gusts knocked an 18-wheeler onto its side in Dallas County during a severe thunderstorm that blew through the region Friday.

 Gale-force winds blew the truck onto the grass next to westbound Interstate 635 in Irving, Texas, FOX 4 reported.